-We have yet to regain compliance with the minimum bid price required by nasdaq listing rules. while we have 180 calendar days from the date of the notice to regain compliance, there is no guarantee that we will be able to regain compliance within the time frame, that should we fail to regain compliance during the initial grace period that we will be able to meet the criteria for a further grace period or that even if we regain compliance that we shall be able to continue to meet the minimum bid price requirements.
+We have yet to regain compliance with the minimum bid price required by nasdaq listing rules. while we have received an additional 180 calendar days from the date of the notice to regain compliance, there is no guarantee that we will be able to regain compliance within the time frame, or that even if we regain compliance that we shall be able to continue to meet the minimum bid price requirements.

-On September 2, 2011, we received a notice from NASDAQ of failure to comply with a continued listing rule, specifically the minimum bid price of NASDAQ Listing Rule 5550(a)(2).
-We have a grace period of 180 calendar days in which to regain compliance and there is no guarantee that this will happen.
-Should we fail to regain compliance during the initial grace period, there is no guarantee that we will meet the criteria for a further grace period.
+On September 2, 2011, we received a notice from NASDAQ of failure to comply with a continued listing rule, specifically the minimum bid price of NASDAQ Listing Rule 5550(a) (2).
+We have received an additional grace period of 180 calendar days in which to regain compliance.
+While the additional grace period has been granted, there is no guarantee that the Company will be able to meet the minimum bid price requirements.
 Failure to regain compliance could result in delisting of our common stock from NASDAQ.